 And, this is especially true, if you but observe, in direct response copywriting.

-It’s why so much sales copy fails — because it tries to “convince” rather than influence.
-There is a very distinct difference between these two things that is lost on, I would guess, 99.9% of copywriters or people who do any kind of direct response selling in any media.
+It’s why so much otherwise persuasive sales copy fails — because it tries to “convince” rather than influence.
+There is a very distinct difference between these two things that is lost on, I would guess, 99% of copywriters or people who do any kind of direct response selling in any media.

-Writing copy that “convinces” works on the hyper buyers.
+Yes, writing copy that “convinces” works on the hyper buyers who buy everything.

-But, it turns off the hyper skeptics – who make up 2-5 times more people than the hyper buyers – looking for reasons NOT to believe.
+But, it turns off the skeptics – who make up 2-5 times more people than the hyper buyers – looking for reasons NOT to believe.

-And the reason why it turns off the hyper skeptics is because convincing copy always comes off as Needy, as if the copywriter doesn’t fully believe everything he is writing.
+And the reason why it turns off the skeptics is because convincing copy always comes off as Needy, as if the copywriter doesn’t fully believe everything he is writing.
 This is a very insidious copywriting problem nobody seems to ever address.
 But now that you know about it, you can adjust your copy as needed.